SURVIVAL SKILLS: Could You Survive The Open Ocean?

-You never know when your survival skills are needed and you may be stranded in the ocean, which is why you need to learn a few essential survival skills.
-Whether it be a plane crash, a sinking boat, or getting swept out to sea, the isolation of being stranded in the ocean can be a frightening experience.
+You’ll never know when your survival skills are needed and you may be stranded in the ocean, which is why you need to learn a few essential survival skills.
+Whether it be a plane crash, a sinking boat, or getting swept out to sea, these survival tips we have for you today will definitely come in handy!

 Learn to Float

 If you find yourself stranded in the water without some type of flotation device, learn these floating tricks to keep your energy sustained:

-Step 1: If the water is calm, then lie on your back.
+Step 1: If the water is calm, lie on your back.

 Step 2: Allow your body to float, but keep your head above the waterline.

-Step 3: Continue to lie like this until you are rescued or come within swimming distance of land.
+Step 3: Continue to lie like this until rescue comes or you’re within swimming distance of land.